numpy/numpy/doc/source/glossary.rst

        performance gain of using a view versus making a new array.

        A potential drawback is that writing to a view can alter the original as well.
-If this is a problem, the NumPy instead needs to create a physically distinct array -- a `copy`.
+If this is a problem, NumPy instead needs to create a physically distinct array -- a `copy`.

        Some NumPy routines always return views, some always return copies, some